-ECON-3501 Principles of Economics Credit Hours: 2 Contact Hours: 2 per week
+ECON-3501 Principles of Economics

 Introduction: Definition of economics, Scope and utility of studying economics.
 Microeconomics: The theory of demand and supply and their elasticity, Price determination, Nature of an economic theory, applicability of economic theories to the problems of developing countries.
 Indifference curves technique, Marginal utility analysis, Production: Production function, types of productivity, the nature of Isoquants and Isocosts, Rational region of production of an engineering firm.
 Euler's theorem.
 Market: Concepts of market and market structure.
 Cost analysis and cost function.
 Small-scale production and large-scale production, Optimization, Theory of distribution.
 Macroeconomics: Savings, investment, employment, National income analysis, Inflation, Monetary policy, Fiscal policy and trade policy with reference to Bangladesh.
 Economics of development: Dimensions of development, Relevance of theory, the employment problem, Human resource development Economics of planning: Planning and market, Policy models, Planning experience